 ESO Photo Ambassadors

 The dark Chilean sky at ESO sites in the Atacama Desert is among the best places on Earth for observing the stars.
 Professional astronomers can benefit here from the advanced instruments provided for them by ESO in order to find answers to the many questions we have about the Universe.
 But apart from offering professional astronomers access to the latest technologies in this favourable environment, ESO also encourages members of its staff who are amateur astronomers in their free time to take advantage of the clear skies.

-The ESO education and Public Outreach Department has proudly designated night-sky photographers with special ties to ESO as ESO Photo Ambassadors, assisting them whenever possible and further promoting their photos, so as to bring astronomy closer to people.
-These are individuals who have surprised us with astonishing views of ESO sites and the Chilean skies.
+The ESO Department of Communication has proudly accepted night-sky photographers with special ties to ESO as ESO Photo Ambassadors, assisting them whenever possible and further promoting their photos, so as to bring astronomy closer to people.
+These are individuals who have applied to join the network and have surprised us with astonishing views of ESO sites and the Chilean skies.

 A ESOcast video Compilation including the Photo Ambassadors